munificent/journal/_posts/2015-09-07-what-the-hero-sees.md

 ## Inky pools of shadows

-We can calculate which tiles are obscured by the shadow line, but that isn't very useful since our shadow line is always right now.
+We can calculate which tiles are obscured by the shadow line, but that isn't very useful since our shadow line is always empty right now.
 Let's fix that.

 As we trace the row, each time we hit an opaque tile, we add it to the shadow line.
 If the shadow line was a simple list of these little shadow segments, the